Gymnastics at the 2022 Bolivarian Games: Venues

 The gymnastics competitions were held in two venues, both in Valledupar.
 Artistic gymnastics was held at Coliseo de Ferias Luis Alberto Monsalvo Ramírez located south of Valledupar.
-Rhythmic gimnastics and trampoline disciplines will be held at Coliseo of Popular University of Cesar, the venue that was also going to host the artistic gymnastics before it was moved to the Coliseo de Ferias.
+Rhythmic gymnastics and trampoline disciplines were held at Coliseo of Popular University of Cesar, the venue that was also going to host the artistic gymnastics before it was moved to the Coliseo de Ferias.